Peng, same-day courier service

 Same-Day By the end of the day eCommerce, courier parcels, personal items

-Next-Day Within 24–48 hours Interstate shipments, bulk goods, warehousing
+Next-Day Within 24–48 hours Intra-state shipments, bulk goods, warehousing

 Why Businesses Use Same-Day Delivery

 In today’s market, speed is a competitive edge.
-Businesses that offer same-day delivery aren’t just “faster.”
-They feel more professional, more reliable, and more valuable in the eyes of the customer.
+Businesses that offer same-day delivery feel more professional, more reliable, and more valuable in the eyes of the customer.

-Here’s why more small businesses are switching to same-day delivery models:
+Here’s why more small businesses are switching to same-day delivery models and why your business should do thesame if you're a business owner:

 ✅ 1.
 Customer Satisfaction Goes Up